Mortgage Education

 What percentage of your income should go towards your mortgage

-This handy guide will help you decide exactly how much of your salary you should be spending on mortgage payments every month.
+Buying your dream home?
+This handy guide will help you decide exactly how much of your income you can reasonably dedicate to mortgage payments every month.

 -